NCAS-CMS/cfdm/docs/source/tutorial.rst

 One other restriction is that cell method constructs must be set in the relative order in which their methods were applied to the data.

+The domain axis constructs spanned by a metadata construct's data may be changed after insertion with the `~Field.set_construct_axes` method of the field construct.

 The following code creates a field construct with properties; data;
 and domain axis, cell method and dimension coordinate metadata